-Nominating and Corporate Governance Committee-CryoLife's Nominating and Corporate Governance Committee consisted of five nonemployee Directors until June 29, 2004: Mr. McCall, Chairman, Mr. Cook, Dr. Elkins, Ms. Lacy, and Dr. Van Dyne.
-In June 2004, the composition of the Nominating and Corporate Governance Committee was changed to consist of three non-employee Directors: Ms. Lacy, Chairwoman, Mr. Ackerman, and Dr. Van Dyne.
-Each of these individuals is "independent' as defined in Section 303.01(B)(2)(a) of the current NYSE Listing Standards.
+Nominating and Corporate Governance Committee-CryoLife's Nominating and Corporate Governance Committee consists of four nonemployee Directors: Ms. Lacy, Chairwoman, Mr. Ackerman, Mr. McCall, and Dr. Van Dyne.
+Each of these individuals is "independent' as defined in Section 303A.02 of the current NYSE Listing Standards.
 The committee's responsibilities include the selection of potential candidates for the Board and the development and annual review of governance principles.
 It annually reviews Director compensation and benefits, and oversees the annual self-evaluations of the Board and its committees.
 Each year the Nominating and Corporate Governance Committee evaluates the performance of the Company's Chief Executive Officer in a joint session with the Compensation Committee.
 The committee also makes recommendations to the Board concerning the structure and membership of the other Board committees.